Xinxuan-Li/StudBud/README.md

 The music player contains 100 lofi songs retrieved from Spotify to create a relaxing and chill learning atmosphere.
 The web app only provides lofi because it is less disturbing and more comforting to listen to while studying.

+StudBud only provides one type of music because it aims to cause minimal disruption to users while they are studying.
+And lofi was though to be the most relaxing type of music and suitable for studying.

 **Resource List**